Stock Fencing

 What can I cover the edges with?

-Sharp edges should be folded up and under the bottom edge of a mesh fence, allowing grass to grow up from beneath.
+Sharp edges should be folded up and under the bottom edge of a stock fence, allowing grass to grow up from beneath.
 Alternatively, you can cover the bottom edge with timber boards.

 When installing agricultural fencing, how far apart should the posts be positioned?